bernardjason/jobtracker/README.md

 example project for next time I need it.
 Simple spring app with basic authentication either with db or oauth.
+Login with user jason and password of password.
+Single table create a job, works single page after logon.

 setup with
 ```
 spring init --dependencies web,data-jpa,thymeleaf,h2 jobtracker
 ```

-# SQLITE
+### SQLITE
 needs to be run with sqlite profile

 ```